Snow can be pretty if you’re on the slopes or sipping hot cocoa inside your warm house.

 In general, comprehensive claims aren’t usually considered at-fault because they are the result of incidents that are out of a driver’s control – like theft of your car or a hail storm – and so are less likely to be surcharged (have an extra charge added to your car insurance rates) than a collision claim.

-Some states have put in place laws that prohibit insurance companies from raising car owners’ rates for making a comprehensive claim or for claims regarding acts of God.
+Some states established laws prohibiting insurance companies from raising car owners’ rates for making a comprehensive claim or for claims regarding acts of god.

 For example, under the Massachusetts safe driver insurance plan (SDIP), an insurer cannot surcharge for comprehensive claims unless a driver has made four or more such claims adding up to $2,000 or more during the look-back period — and acts of God damages are excluded from this total.

 If you instead make a collision claim, then you may be surcharged — especially if you’re found at fault.

 As the Maryland state insurance regulator’s office once told me, car insurance companies see a snowstorm as an act of God but driving in a snowstorm as an act of man or woman or teenager.
-This is why if you slide and crash on black ice, it’s usually found to be an at-fault accident (due to you losing control of your vehicle) that can result in you paying higher rates at your next renewal period.
+This is why if you slide and crash on black ice, it’s usually found to be an at-fault accident (due to losing control of your vehicle) that can result in you paying higher rates at your next renewal period.

 Auto insurers may want to raise your rates for weather-related collisions; however, if state laws say otherwise, a surcharge cannot be applied.